KhanIgo/food/README.md

 Mobile app: Ionic framework

-Just a project for learning new tech stack
+Just a pet project for learning new tech stack

 # PS any unauthorized use is strictly prohibited